kubernetes-sigs/gateway-api-inference-extension/site-src/implementations/gateways.md

 utilization for AI inference workloads.

 ## Kubvernor Rust API Gateway
 [Kubvernor Rust API Gateway][krg] is an open-source, highly experimental implementation of API controller in Rust programming language.
-Currently, Kubernor supports Envoy Proxy.
+Currently, Kubvernor supports Envoy Proxy.
 The project aims to be as generic as possible so Kubvernor can be used to manage/deploy different gateways (Envoy, Nginx, HAProxy, etc.).
-Kubvernor Rust API Gateway implements Inference Extensions v0.5.1.
+Kubvernor Rust API Gateway is conformant with Gateway-API-Inference-Extension v0.5.1.

 [krg]:https://github.com/kubvernor/kubvernor